WolodiaM/CBuild/readme.md

 # How to use

  1. Download [cbuild.h](https://gitlab.com/cbuild/cbuild/-/jobs/artifacts/master/browse?job=build).
- 2. Write some logic into for your build into `cbuild.c`.
+ 2. Write some logic for your build into `cbuild.c`.
  3. Run `cc -o cbuild.run cbuild.c`

 Actually, you can any filename for any of your files, provided filenames are examples only.